GMLC-TDC/HELICS/docs/configuration/Federate.md

 this includes port numbers, addresses, and the minimum number of federates

 ## Timing information
 There are a number of parameters related to timing information in HELICS.
-These deterimine what times the request time returns and how a federate handles interruptions and interacts with other federates
+These determine what times the request time returns and how a federate handles interruptions and interacts with other federates
 For a detailed description of the timing parameters see [Timing in Helics](Timing)

 ## Interface configuration